hackforla/website/CONTRIBUTING.md

 -Use the `git commit` command

 This command saves your work, and prepares it to push to your repository.
 Use the `-m` flag to quickly add a message to your commit.
 Your message should be a short description of the issue you are working.
-It will be extremely helpful if other people can understand your message, so try to reisst the temptation to be overly cryptic.
+It will be extremely helpful if other people can understand your message, so try to resist the temptation to be overly cryptic.

 To commit your changes with a message, run:
 ```bash